 Anni was so lost in thought, she hadn’t realized the field was now empty.

-And Freddy Weasley was walking up the metal staircase of the stadium, straight towards her.
+And Freddie Weasley was walking up the metal staircase of the stadium, straight towards her.

 But to Anni, his best feature was the scar on his eye.